oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/3-visualize-data-in-oac/visualize-data-in-oac.md

 7. Upload your custom map layer 'NBA Shot Zones'

 ## Task 3: Create a Data Connection in OAC
-1. From the OAC homepage, click on the 'Create' button in the top right corner and select 'Creation'
+1. From the OAC homepage, click on the 'Create' button in the top right corner and select 'Connection'
 2. Select 'Oracle Autonomous Data Warehouse' from the available connectors
 3. In the window, insert details for the required field and import your wallet
+4. With all required fields populated press 'Save' to create your connection

 ## Task 4: Create a Data Set in OAC